linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         quit

-You have successfully added the new alias to the Postfix and Dovecot setup.
+You have now successfully added the new alias to the Postfix and Dovecot setup.